AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/magnifier.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: Magnifier widget
+title: Magnifier widget | Commerce Frontend Development
+description:
 ---

+# Magnifier widget

 Magnifier is a [widget](https://glossary.magento.com/widget) that allows displaying images in 100% scaled size in a separate dedicated layer.
 It is used by the [gallery](gallery.md) widget for zooming the product images on product pages.
 It must be enabled in your local theme `view.xml` configuration file.